-- President of the Islamic Association for Palestine
+- Former president of the Islamic Association for Palestine

 - Co-founder of the Chicago chapter of the American-Arab Anti-Discrimination Committee

-In 2001 Jaber publicly acknowledged that IAP, under his leadership, had garnered support for Hamas political chief Mousa Abu Marzook after U.S. officials had arrested the latter on an Israeli murder warrant in 1995.
-Jaber also conceded that his IAP had published articles and editorials characterizing Islamic suicide bombers as “martyrs” and “freedom fighters," though he claimed that the organization took no official position on whether or not those characterizations were valid.
+In 2001 Jaber publicly acknowledged that under his leadership, IAP had galvanized support for Hamas political chief Mousa Abu Marzook after U.S. officials had arrested the latter on an Israeli murder warrant in 1995.
+Jaber also conceded that IAP had published articles and editorials characterizing Islamic suicide bombers as “martyrs” and “freedom fighters.”

-In 2003 Jaber testified that IAP promoted the Texas-based Holy Land Foundation (HLF) -- which gave financial support to Hamas -- "in every way we can.”
+In 2003 Jaber testified that IAP sought to promote the interests of the Texas-based Holy Land Foundation (HLF)—a financial backer of Hamas—“in every way we can.”
 He revealed, for instance, that IAP had sent all the money it collected at its 1996 convention to HLF, and that funds raised by IAP at annual Intifada celebrations also had been funneled to HLF.

-Today Jaber lectures on college and university campuses throughout the United States.
+Today, Jaber is the proprietor of Jaber Financial Services.
+He also lectures on college and university campuses throughout the United States.